Burglary fail: Hamilton offenders smash windows of new The Sugar Bowl cafe, steal around $3

 "It looks like the guys were young and dumb."

-Williams and her husband had spent the early hours of this morning cleaning up the class left behind by the offenders and reviewing footage.
+Williams and her husband had spent the early hours of this morning cleaning up the glass left behind by the offenders and reviewing footage.

 They were expecting glaziers to arrive later this morning to re-fit the cafe with new windows.

-Despite the early-morning blow, the cafe was still open to serve Hamiltonians their early-morning cuppa.
+Despite the blow, the cafe was still open to serve Hamiltonians their morning cuppa.

 "It's business as usual," Williams said.